natebarksdale/natebarksdale.github.io/src/pages/about.md

 `app design` `product design` `figma` `InVision` `html/css` `Adobe Suite`

 # Other Writing and Editing

+From 2008 to 2012, I worked with my longtime mentor and collaborator Andy Crouch on Culture-Making.com, a link blog he launched in conjunction with his book.
+I was the lead writer for the site, posting links and commentary several times a week about the true, the beautiful, the interesting relating to human cultural output.
+The old site is on ice, but I've resurrected the bulk of my posts on this site.

 During the golden age of budget travel guides, I spent two years editing an [800-page guidebook to India and Nepa](https://archive.org/details/letsgoindianepal0000bark)l. — I spent a similar span editing (along with Andy Crouch) the award-winning magazine _re:generation quarterly_.
 I've also written for _[Comment](https://comment.org/contributors/nate-barksdale/)_, _[Books & Culture](https://www.booksandculture.com/articles/2013/sepoct/cell-phone-gospel.html)_, Ozy, and — ages ago — the _[Los Angeles Times](https://www.latimes.com/archives/la-xpm-1992-02-27-vw-4397-story.html)_.
 I was once interviewed on [Irish public radio](https://www.rte.ie/) as an expert on [drive-thru restaurants](https://www.history.com/news/drive-thru-dining-history-in-n-out-burger).